paritytech/polkadot-staking-miner-monitor/README.md

 ## Polkadot staking miner monitor

-This is a simple tool that monitors each election in polkadot, kusama and westend then stores the following data related in a SQLite database:
+This is a simple tool that monitors each election in polkadot, kusama and westend then stores the following data related in a postgres database:
 - submissions: The list of all submissions in each election, this is regarded as successful if the solution extrinsic is accepted by the chain.
 The solution may be rejected at the end of the election when it's fully verified.
 You need check `slashed`